getreu/stringsext/doc/src/stringsext--man.rst

     *UNICODEBLOCK*
         Restrict the search to characters within *UNICODEBLOCK*.
-This can be used to search for a certain script or to reduce false positives when searching for UTF-16 encoded strings.
+This can be used to search for a certain script or to reduce false positives, especially when searching for UTF-16 encoded strings.
 See ``https://en.wikipedia.org/wiki/Unicode_block`` for a list of
         scripts and their corresponding Unicode-block-ranges.
         *UNICODEBLOCK* has the following syntax: